-Exploring the streets of Jodhpur is not about spotting any particular color moreover a collection of calming colors in total.
+Exploring the streets of Jodhpur is not about spotting any particular color but a collection of calming hues.

 I believe that every street has characters and emotions.
-When you went on exploring, then stories begin to unfold.
+When you go on exploring, then stories begin to unfold.

-Through the street walk, I remembered Delhi’s Jama Masjid & Old Delhi Heritage Walk.
+I remembered Delhi’s Jama Masjid & Old Delhi Heritage Walk through the street.

 It was a Saturday winter morning at around 7 a.m.
 The streets were quiet.
-We walked around for an hour and two with a local person, and I ended up knowing a lot of things about Delhi’s Jama Masjid.
+We walked around for an hour and two with a local person, and I learned many things about Delhi’s Jama Masjid.

-Later, we proceeded towards the Old Delhi streets that starts to become crowded at 10 a.m.
-Being a Delhite, on that day, I was like a tourist in Delhi.
-The more I explored the streets, the more Information and Knowledge I was able to gather.
+Later, we proceeded towards the Old Delhi streets that became crowded at 10 a.m.
+Being a Delhite, I was like a tourist in Delhi on that day.
+The more I explored the streets, the more Information and Knowledge I gathered.

-My point here is how badly you wanted to know about a place and its surroundings.
-If the answer would be a YES, then the streets have the secrets of their respective cities.
+My point here is how badly you want to know about a place and its surroundings.
+If the answer is a YES, then the streets have the secrets of their respective cities.

 I believe that’s enough of talking about other cities.

 Let me take you on the Jodhpur streets virtually.

 Table of Contents